liaoherui/VirStrain/README.md

 # VirStrain
-An RNA virus strain-level identification tool for short sequencing reads.
+An RNA virus strain-level identification tool for short reads.